 Coraciidae – Rollers

-The Coraciidae or rollers are an Old World family of near passerine birds.
-The group gets its name from the aerial acrobatics some of these birds perform during courtship or territorial flights.
+The Coraciidae or rollers are a small family of non-migratory near-passerine birds of the Old-World.
+They are Coraciiformes as are Brachypteraciidae (Ground Rollers), Meropidae (Bee-eaters), Momotidae (Motmots) and Alcedinidae (Kingfishers).
+The family gets its name from the aerial acrobatics that some of these birds perform during courtship or territorial flights.
 Rollers resemble crows in size and build, and share the colourful appearance of kingfishers and bee-eaters, blues and pinkish or cinnamon browns predominating.
 They are birds of open habitats with trees or other elevated perches from which to hunt.

 Purple Roller Coracias naevius